 Bossa nova combines jazz with samba and is one of the most popular music genres in Brazil.
 This style uses guitars, pianos and sometimes string instruments.
 The singer has a soft touch and often sings about love and longing.
 Perhaps the most famous bossa nova song is the “The Girl from Ipanema.”

-Cruise to experience bossa nova: a 9-night “Best of Brazil” journey with Azamara Club Cruises.
+Cruise to experience bossa nova: a 9-night “Best of Brazil” journey with Azamara.
 The itinerary stops in Rio de Janeiro where you can visit Ipanema.

 Cumbia – from Columbia